xmac11/covid-19/README.md

 [Play it here!
 (Greek version)](https://xmac11.github.io/covid-19/)
 # How To Translate

-**NOTE: I'm still editing some stuff!
-Words will be finalized-ish on May 4th.
-You can start on stuff below, then check for new commits on the 4th to see what else to translate.
-You're wonderful, thank you! 💖**

-**NOTE 2: Sorry these instructions are really sloppy.
-Am writing this at midnight, rushing to publish this.**

-**NOTE 3: Indie gamedev is horrible.**

 - [X] Step 1)

 - [X] Check to see if it's already been translated to your language!